 Show, don’t tell: Don’t just write that you are a hardworking and highly motivated individual; you need to use real life examples that demonstrate what makes you hardworking and motivated.
 Cite work projects and experiences or academic achievements.
 You can also include your involvement in extracurricular activities; all of these can serve as proof that you are just as good as you say you are.

-- Explain the benefits an international intern can bring to an American company, including diversity, language skills, and an international perspective.
+Consider highlighting the benefits an international intern can bring to an American company, including diversity, language skills, and an international perspective.

 InterExchange is proud to have an experienced team that is dedicated to international cultural exchange.
 We come from a variety of backgrounds, but nearly every member of our New York City-based staff has extensive experience traveling, working, or living abroad.